junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Castiel continued, his eyes never leaving Dean, not missing any move, "Why do you think we're here?
 Walking among you now, for the first time in two thousand years?"
 >
 > Dean had to pull his eyes away from those lips that were telling him horrible things -- things he never thought would possibly be real, but things that were very much happening *right now*.
-He could barely breath, only whispering with a hoarse voice, "To stop Lucifer."
+He could barely breathe, only whispering with a hoarse voice, "To stop Lucifer."
 The name of the Devil gave him a shiver when it left his tongue.
 >
 > Castiel nodded, more firmly this time.
 "It's why we've arrived."
 >
-> Dean had to shift his look farther away, catching some air before his lung exploded.
+> Dean had to shift his look farther away, catching some air before his lungs exploded.
 He dampened his lips again, aiming for a casual tone just to hide his panic, hoping in vain that the angel couldn't hear his heart racing in his chest.
 He said sarcastically, "Well, bang-up job so far.
 Stellar work with the Witnesses.
 It's nice."
 >
 > He leaned back on the edge of the kitchen sink, letting the cold tiles and metal calm the nerves on his lower back.
 He almost managed a wiggle of eyebrows even.
 He almost made the pretense convincing -- almost.
 There was no fooling for Castiel, however, who raised him, patched him, saw right through him -- but the angel was too busy defending himself from the accusation to point that out right now.
 >
 > "We tried," Castiel said, glancing at Dean with a light annoyance. *Who is this human to challenge his orders and Heaven's decision?
-He is the righteous man, and he personally saved him, but all those defiance and blasphemy was just far more annoying than necessary.* Castiel had thought more than once that this task with his human as his assignment should have been easier than fighting in Hell, but apparently, with Dean, nothing would ever be easy.
+He is the righteous man, and he personally saved him, but all those defiances and blasphemies were just far more annoying than necessary.* Castiel had thought more than once that this task with his human as his assignment should have been easier than fighting in Hell, but apparently, with Dean, nothing would ever be easy.
 >
 > Still, he told Dean, more patiently than he had ever been, "There are other battles.
 Other seals.
 Some we'll win, some we'll lose."
 >
-> Dean shifted his eyes again, glancing at the ceiling as if he didn't care -- even just to annoy the angel more, but even he didn't know why he'd do such thing; Castiel had been on his side so far, he didn't have much luck with supernatural beings, but this angel seemed to be an exception. *Good things do happen.* Castiel said to him the first time they met. *The good things,* Dean thought to himself, *does it include the angel standing before him, barely inches away?* He shoot those lips another look.
+> Dean shifted his eyes again, glancing at the ceiling as if he didn't care -- even just to annoy the angel more, but even he didn't know why he'd do such a thing; Castiel had been on his side so far, he didn't have much luck with supernatural beings, but this angel seemed to be an exception. *Good things do happen.* Castiel said to him the first time they met. *The good things,* Dean thought to himself, *do they include the angel standing before him, barely inches away?* He shot those lips another look.
 >
 > "This one we lost."
 Castiel's tone turned more stern now.
-Dean couldn't help but scoffed again as his response -- just anything to make him look cool as cucumber, but with his heart beating like a frantic rabbit, it was getting increasingly difficult.
+Dean couldn't help but scoff again as his response -- just anything to make him look cool as a cucumber, a layer of self-protection really, his ice-thin armor of brave facade, but with his heart beating like a frantic rabbit, it was getting increasingly difficult.
 >
 > Castiel was not pleased by that contemptuous expression.
 He took the last two steps between them in one stride, leaning so close into Dean's personal space to press the words into the air.
 Quietly, lethally angry.
-"Our numbers are not unlimited," he scolded, as if blaming him for the death of his brothers and the casualty in his garrison, even though both of them knew it wasn't entirely fair.
+"Our numbers are not unlimited," he scolded, as if blaming him for the death of his brothers and the casualties in his garrison, even though both of them knew it wasn't entirely fair.
 >
 > Dean was cornered.
 It was just the space between the angel and the damned kitchen sink at Bobby's place, but he was cornered like a caged creature, with Castiel's face inches away.
+His heart drummed in his chest, loud and noisy.
 >
 > Dean fluttered his eyes, staring down.
-The lips that he noticed earlier were the first things flicked into his eyes, and he found himself unable to take his gaze away from them ever again.
-They flipped and flapped like butterflies, like wings of celestial creatures, like flower petals with patterns of ancient tree barks, like angel feathers he caught only a glimpse at.
-He wondered boldly how they would taste like and was startled by the sudden thought that came from nowhere, improper and hazardous.
+The lips that he noticed earlier were the first things flicked back into his eyes, and he found himself unable to take his gaze away from them ever again.
+They flipped and flapped like butterflies, like wings of celestial creatures, like flower petals with patterns of ancient tree barks, like angel feathers he caught only a glimpse of a shadow of.
+He wondered boldly how those lips would taste and was startled by the sudden thought that came from nowhere, improper and hazardous.
 He wished the angel wasn't reading his mind and hastily shoved the thought down, deep down.
 >
 > Castiel's voice pulled his attention back to the topic, but his lips were not helping.
 "Six of my brothers died in the field this week.
 You think the armies of Heaven should just follow you around?
 There's a bigger picture here."
 >